Collegiate Rugby Championship: History

 The inaugural 2010 Collegiate Rugby Championship, at the time known as the Collegiate Championship Invitational (CCI), was held in Columbus, Ohio, at the Columbus Crew Stadium.
 Utah defeated Cal 31–26 in overtime in a thrilling final.
 Bowling Green's Rocco Mauer led the tournament with 11 tries and was named tournament MVP by Rugby Mag.

-The 2011 Collegiate Rugby Championship moved to PPL Park in Philadelphia, PA.
+The 2011 Collegiate Rugby Championship moved to PPL Park in Philadelphia, Pennsylvania.
 NBC increased their coverage over the previous year, devoting 14 hours of coverage to the tournament.
 California and Arizona were favored after cruising to victories in the first day of pool play, but both were knocked out in quarterfinal upsets.
 Ultimately, Dartmouth beat Army 32–10 in the final.

-Due to the strong support from Philadelphia fans and its Pennsylvania-based title sponsorship, Penn Mutual Life Insurance Company, the CRC remained in Philadelphia until 2021, when it moved to New Orleans.
-The Gold Mine on Airline again hosted the tournament for the 2022 edition, with television coverage provided by CBS Sports.
-Having previously been held in late Spring, the 2023 tournament was moved to late April and the venue once again changed to the Maryland SoccerPlex in the Washington D.C. metro area.
+Due to the strong support from Philadelphia fans and its Pennsylvania-based title sponsorship, Penn Mutual Life Insurance Company, the CRC remained in Philadelphia through 2019.
+Beginning in 2021, after a year's absence, the tournament has been organized by National Collegiate Rugby (NCR) for its member schools under license for the name and logo.
+It moved to New Orleans in 2021 and was played at the Gold Mine on Airline.
+That venue again hosted the tournament for the 2022 edition, with television coverage provided by CBS Sports.
+Having previously been held in late Spring, the 2023 tournament was moved to late April and the venue once again changed to the Maryland SoccerPlex in the Washington, D.C. metro area.